Billericay: Sport

-Culture and trivia
+Media

-Billericay is served by a community radio station, Phoenix FM, which is based in Brentwood.
+Billericay's local radio stations are BBC Essex on 95.3 FM, Heart East on 96.3 FM and Phoenix FM on 98 FM, a community radio station which is based in Brentwood.

+Local TV coverage is provided by BBC London and ITV London, which is received from the Crystal Palace TV transmitter.
+Some areas of town can also receive BBC East and ITV Anglia from the Sudbury TV transmitter.

+The town is served by the local newspaper, Southend Echo.

+In popular culture and trivia

 The town was mentioned in the Ian Dury song "Billericay Dickie".

-Billericay is the setting of the BBC sitcom Gavin & Stacey as the home of Gavin Shipman (Mathew Horne) and his parents; however, the actual filming took place in Wales.
+Billericay is the setting of the BBC sitcom Gavin & Stacey as the home of Gavin Shipman and his parents; however, the actual filming took place in Wales.

 The Cater Museum, a charity, is a local history museum containing artefacts recording the lives of people in the area.
 It is housed in an 18th and 19th-century Grade II listed building on the High Street.

 The Billericay Community Archive strives to record photos, memories and history relating to the town and surrounding areas on their website.

-Billericay's commercial cinema "The Ritz" closed its doors in 1971.
-However, in 2015, the Billericay Community Cinema was established.
-Less than a year after it started, the not-for-profit, volunteer-based group won a national award: the "Best New Film Society" at the Cinema for All Community Cinema Awards.
+Billericay's commercial cinema The Ritz closed its doors in 1971.
+In 2015, the Billericay Community Cinema was established.
+Less than a year after it started, the not-for-profit, volunteer-based group won a national award: the Best New Film Society at the cinema at the All Community Cinema Awards.
+In September 2025, it celebrated its 10th anniversary, in the same month winning the Cinema for All national Community Award, which recognises outstanding community connection and involvement over the past year.
+Its founder, Adam Adshead, also took home the Outstanding Contribution by an Individual Award.